WebAssembly/component-model/design/mvp/Async.md

 * green threads as-if running on a single OS thread in languages like Go and (recently) Java

-The Component Model supports this wide vareity of language features by specifying a common low-level "async" ABI which the different languages' compilers and runtimes can bind their different language-level concurrency features to.
+The Component Model supports this wide variety of language features by specifying a common low-level "async" ABI which the different languages' compilers and runtimes can bind their different language-level concurrency features to.
 This is similar to how a native OS exposes APIs for concurrency